silverdonkey/demo-backstage-app/README.md

 # [Backstage](https://backstage.io)

-This is your newly scaffolded Backstage App, Good Luck!
+This is a scaffolded Backstage App that integrates with Github for authentication!